syndicate-storage/syndicate/README.md

 ```
 $ openssl genrsa -out /path/to/your/admin/key.pem 4096
-$ openssl rsa -in /path/to/your/admin/key.pem pubout > /path/to/your/admin/public/key.pub
+$ openssl rsa -in /path/to/your/admin/key.pem -pubout > /path/to/your/admin/public/key.pub
 ```

 Then, you can set up the administrator account with this command: